-Scopus.
-Figure 1 below depicts increasing number of documents of Islamic University of Indonesia in Scopus from 2005-2017.
+Figure 1 depicts increasing number of documents of Islamic University of Indonesia in Scopus from 2005-2017.

-The data above shows that in general the Islamic University of Indonesia publications constantly increases in Scopus.
+The data in Figure 1 shows that in general the Islamic University of Indonesia publications constantly increases in Scopus.
 Significant improvement can be seen started in 2015 with 82 almost double compared to previous year data.